 As performer and composer his eclectic appearances include Saint Patrick Cathedral (NY), Saint-Eustache (Paris), the Basilica of the National Shrine of the Immaculate Conception (DC), EWTN, the Celebrity Series of Boston, Fenway Park, and the New York Songwriters Circle at NYC's historic "The Bitter End."

 His compositions have been broadcast on radio in New York, New England, and Europe, including Sounds from the Spires [Sirous-XM] with Dr. Jennifer Pascual.

 He also appears with his wife, clarinetist Kara Gretschel Clark, on the Cathedral Encores CD featuring the 1875 E. & G.G.
 Hook, Opus 801, at the Cathedral of the Holy Cross (Boston).

 He also appears with trumpeter Richard Kelley in a recording of his Requiem pour une américaine à Paris.

 Born in Greenwich Village, New York City, he grew up in Long Island at Saint William the Abbott Parish.

 While studying as a chemistry major at New York University, he also studied classical piano and composition with Justin Dello Joio.

 He received his Bachelor's Degree at the Berklee College of Music in 1991 where he studied jazz piano and composition.

-He studied organ with James David Christie, organist of the Boston Symphony Orchestra.
+He studied organ with James David Christie.

 CanticaNOVA Publications is pleased to offer these pieces by Richard Clark our catalog: